salarmotevalli/mvc/README.md

 }
 ```

-- and for make mutation make a class such as below ...
+- And for make mutation make a class such as below ...

 ```php
 <?php
 namespace any\path;
 use GraphQL\Type\Definition\Type;
 use App\Models\User;
 class UserMutation extend GraphqlType
 {
   public function fields() {